The Ultimate In Birding Tours

 The single supplement will not apply if you indicate on booking that you prefer to share a room and there is a room-mate of the same sex available.

-It is possible there will be no single accommodation on Abd al Kuri island but no single supplement is charged at that location.
+Hopefully, there will be enough tents to allow single accommodation for all who want it on Abd al Kuri island but no single supplement is charged at that location.

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.